-Climate change will likely cause flooding where no flooding has occurred before such as storm surge and wave inundation of areas subject to sea level rise.
-In other circumstances, climate change will exacerbate flood, erosion, landslide, and other natural hazards that are already occurring.
-As a contributing factor it will add to the areal extent, depth, and velocity of flooding.
+Climate change will likely cause flooding in locations where no flooding has occurred before.
+For example, storm surge and wave inundation may occur in areas newly subject to sea level rise.
+In other circumstances, climate change will exacerbate flooding, erosion, landslides, and other natural hazards that are already occurring.
+As a contributing factor, it will also add to the areal extent, depth, and velocity of flooding.

-Climate change will cause some inland areas of the U.S. such as the Southwest to become drier.
-While other areas such as the Southeast will become wetter.
-Seasonal changes in precipitation are also expected such as increasing winter rain and runoff in the mountains of the West and reducing summer rains and runoff and increasing winter rains and floods.
+Climate change will cause some inland areas of the U.S. such as the Southwest to become drier while other areas such as the Southeast will become wetter.
+Seasonal changes in precipitation are also expected such as increased winter rain and runoff in the mountains of the West and summer rain and runoff in the same areas.
 The frequency and intensity of hurricanes and coastal storms will likely also increase.

-A study reported in the February 17, 2011 issue of Nature7 magazine found that heavy precipitation in recent years is due at least in part to the increase of manmade greenhouse gases in the atmosphere.
-In this study, a team of scientists from Scotland and Canada used computers to analyze the causes behind the rise in storms and heavy snowfall over the past fifty years.
-They found that the likelihood of extreme precipitation on any given day rose by 7% between 1951
+A study reported in the February 17, 2011 issue of Nature magazine found that heavy precipitation in recent years is due at least in part to the increase of manmade greenhouse gases

-- A Washington State report assumes a sea level rise along the shores of Puget Sound of a bit more than 4 feet. - A recent report to the state of California assumes a 4 foot rise along the California coast. - The Dutch, who take sea level rise more seriously than anyone, assume for the purposes of design of dikes and storm gates that sea level will rise 2.5 feet by 2050.
+- A similar panel of scientists in Rhode Island predicts a minimal 3 to 5 foot rise for that state. - A Washington State report assumes a sea level rise along the shores of Puget Sound of a bit more than 4 feet. - A report to the state of California assumes a 4 foot rise along the California coast. - The Dutch, who take sea level rise more seriously than anyone, assume for the purposes of design of dikes and storm gates that sea level will rise 2.5 feet by 2050.